Striveworks/valor/docs/getting_started.md

 for image in groundtruth_annotations:

     # each image is represented by a Valor Datum.
-    # this is used to connect groundtruths and predictions when it's time for evaluation.
+    # this is used to connect ground truths and predictions when it's time for evaluation.
     datum = Datum(
         uid=Path(image["path"]).stem, # strip the filename for use as Datum uid. metadata={